BuildOnViction/gitbook/legal/terms-of-use.md

 * The risk of failure of hardware, software, and Internet connections;
 * The risk of malicious software being introduced or found in the software underlying our Services;
 * The risk that third parties may obtain unauthorized access to information stored within your Wallet, including, but not limited to your Wallet address, private key, and mnemonic (backup) phrase; and
-* The risk of unknown vulnerabilities in or unanticipated changes to the TomoChain Networks.
+* The risk of unknown vulnerabilities in or unanticipated changes to the Viction Networks.
 * Disasters.
 Disasters may damage the Cryptocurrencies systems resulting in loss of Cryptocurrencies held by users.
 * Mistakes made by the user of any cryptocurrency-related software or service, e.g., forgotten passwords, and payments sent to wrong coin addresses.
-* Software problems of TomoChain's and/or any cryptocurrency-related software or service, e.g., corrupted wallet file, incorrectly constructed transactions, unsafe cryptographic libraries, malware affecting the wallet and/or any cryptocurrency-related software or service
+* Software problems of Viction's and/or any cryptocurrency-related software or service, e.g., corrupted wallet file, incorrectly constructed transactions, unsafe cryptographic libraries, malware affecting the wallet and/or any cryptocurrency-related software or service
 * Technical failures in the hardware of the user of any cryptocurrency-related software or service, e.g., data loss due to a faulty or damaged storage device
 * Security problems experienced by the user of any cryptocurrency-related software or service, e.g., unauthorized access to users' wallets and/or accounts
 * Actions or inactions of third parties and/or events experienced by third parties, e.g., bankruptcy of service providers, information security attacks on service providers, and fraud conducted by third parties.